KMaskell/Farewill_Task/README.md

 ## Program notes
 - Linted with Rubocop
-- RSpec testing framework, run 'rspec' command from root file in terminal
+- To run RSpec test framework, run the following command from root file in terminal: rspec
 - Can be tested from IRB:
   * run irb from lib file in terminal: irb
   * require main file: require './specific_gifts.rb'